PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

  - news
 ---

-The maintainers team resources are limited, and there are too many free and open source modules on the PrestaShop GitHub organization to be able to maintain them all.
-Because of this maintenance burden, some of these modules have not been given a new release for years.
+Over the years, the PrestaShop project became host and maintainer for a very large number of open source modules.
+Last year, over 160 of them were present in our GitHub organization.
+As you probably know already, maintaining them requires a lot of work, and the maintainer team's resources are limited.
+Proof of this is that some of these modules have not been updated in years.

 For this reason, the product team recently did a survey of almost 600 PrestaShop users to find out which modules were essential for their business and which ones they used the least.